 Puppy behavior reveals a dog’s long ‘domestication story’

-In control tests, when the pups did not receive any direction, the dogs did not look to people for answers when finding their food was locked in a Tupperware container.
+In control tests, when the pups did not receive any direction, the dogs did not look to people for answers when finding their puppy food was locked in a Tupperware container.
 Previous studies have discovered a dog’s brain processes language in a similar way to humans, with the right side dealing with emotion and the left processing meaning.
 Those reports find it’s only when both sides of the brain agree they’re hearing praise that the dog is truly happy.

 “From a young age, dogs display human-like social skills, which have a strong genetic component, meaning these abilities have strong potential to undergo selection,” Bray continues.